 | Snap | Snapcraft | Latest stable | Automatic background updates | Users preferring Canonical ecosystem |

-Before installing any software, refresh your package index and apply pending updates.
-This ensures you install the latest available version and avoid dependency conflicts:
+Refresh your package index and apply pending updates so APT resolves the latest available VLC version without dependency conflicts:

 sudo apt update && sudo apt upgrade

-The Ubuntu repository includes a stable, tested version of VLC that receives security updates alongside your system.
-As a result, this option suits most users who prioritize reliability over having the newest features:
+The Ubuntu repository ships a stable, tested version of VLC that receives security patches alongside your system.
+This option suits most users who prioritize reliability over having the newest features:

 sudo apt install vlc